Install .NET on Azure Cloud Services roles

 This article describes how to install versions of .NET Framework that don't come with the Azure Guest OS.
 You can use .NET on the Guest OS to configure your cloud service web and worker roles.

-For example, you can install .NET 4.6.2 on the Guest OS family 4, which doesn't come with any release of .NET 4.6.
-(The Guest OS family 5 does come with .NET 4.6.)
+For example, you can install .NET Framework 4.6.2 on the Guest OS family 4, which doesn't come with any release of .NET Framework 4.6.
+(The Guest OS family 5 does come with .NET Framework 4.6.)
 For the latest information on the Azure Guest OS releases, see the Azure Guest OS release news.

-The Azure SDK 2.9 contains a restriction on deploying .NET 4.6 on the Guest OS family 4 or earlier.
+The Azure SDK 2.9 contains a restriction on deploying .NET Framework 4.6 on the Guest OS family 4 or earlier.
 A fix for the restriction is available on the Microsoft Docs site.

 To install .NET on your web and worker roles, include the .NET web installer as part of your cloud service project.
 Start the installer as part of the role's startup tasks.